myStitch14/Grate/README.md

 * Original Bark Mod by KyleTheScientist, please show them love!

-* Thanks to Wryser for helping with some modules!
+* Thanks to wryser for helping with some modules!

+* Thanks to Rylan for helping with the README!
+(Yes, I added this myself, shush.)